SiddBhatt9600/RFID-door-latch/README.md

 - `rc522_read.py` - Python implementation
 - `rc522.cpp` - C++17 implementation

-The system communicates with the RC522 over SPI, controls the RC522 reset line through GPIO using libgpiod, and controls an electronic lock through a 5 V relay module.
+The system communicates with the RC522 over SPI, controls the RC522 reset line through GPIO using libgpiod, controls an electronic lock through a 5 V relay module, and generates a 1 kHz PWM access-granted beep for 1 second.

 ## Hardware